innovationgarage/cloudberry-coovachilli/README.md

 Configuration to be used with a cloudberry chilli deployment.

-Please note that all occurrences of `please-change-me` must be updated with the correct values.
-Running grep should show all occurrences.

 ## Useful links

 - [Chilli Access Controller On Raspberry Pi Model B V1.2](Rpi.md)